 College London, to return to Kilifi to study central nervous system

 infections in children, examining the epidemiology and mechanisms of

 neurodevelopmental disorders (e.g. autism) and epilepsy, particularly

 brain damage caused by infections and other insults to the brain.

-I am examining the epidemiology and behavioural consequences of children experiencing a range of adversities in the low-income countries of insults, in particular the association of autism and developmental disorders with infections of the central nervous system (particularly malaria, HIV and bacterial meningitis).
+I am examining the epidemiology and behavioural consequences of children in low-income countries who experience a range of adversities, in particular the association of autism and developmental disorders with infections of the central nervous system (particularly malaria, HIV and bacterial meningitis).
 I also conduct research on the epidemiology of epilepsy and neurocognitive consequences of sickle cell disease in Africa.
-This research has led to an interest to the mental health of children from immigrant populations in the UK and Europe.
-My research in Oxford focuses on autism and neurodevelopmental disorders, particular the causes and consequences of these conditions in this region.
+This research has led to an interest in the mental health of children from immigrant populations in the UK and Europe.
+My research in Oxford focuses on autism and neurodevelopmental disorders, in particular the causes and consequences of these conditions in this region.